A248/DazzleConf/docs/API-guide.md

 DazzleConf follows [SemVer](https://semver.org/).
 This means that methods will never disapppear or incompatibly change behavior in minor or patch releases.

+However, there are two main exceptions to SemVer:

+* We use milestone and release candidates versions.
+  * **Milestones**: Versions suffixed with `-M1`, `-M2`, etc. These milestone releases may be subject to a fair amount of change, and should be thought of as "preview" releases.
+  * **Release candidates**: Versions suffixed with `-RC1`, `-RC2`, etc. We reserve the right to change these before they become a full release.
+However, they are more stable than milestones.
-However, we also use the `@Api` annotations from `api-guardian`.
-Methods and classes marked with `@Api()` are not considered in SemVer, but we will give ample warning when they are being changed.
+* We also use the `@Api` annotations from `api-guardian`.
+  * Methods and classes marked in this way are not considered in SemVer, but we will still give ample warning when they are being changed.
+  * For example, `@API(status = API.Status.EXPERIMENTAL)` on a method means that it is **NOT** stable API.

 ## Custom Types